-- a) Develop a burning strategy that addresses the specific requirements of each habitat or sub-habitat in year one. - b) Develop a three-year burning plan which will be revised at the end of each summer growing season, based on the results of the previous season's fire patterns, and on monitoring data. - c) Establish a burning 'team' to evaluate past burns and future possible burning areas in year two. - d) Continually improve the knowledge and understanding of fire in these ecosystems. - e) Establish a fire monitoring programme, based on a burn register and making use of remote sensing data provided by the National Remote Sensing Centre, Directorate of Forestry, Ministry of Agriculture, Water and Forestry, as well as field surveys to detect fire effects. - f) Establish fire emergency procedures in year two. - g) Establish forums with local communities and other agencies to manage burning in year two.
+- a) Develop a fire management strategy that addresses the specific requirements of the park in year one. - b) Develop a three-year burning plan in year one which will be revised at the end of each summer growing season, based on the results of the previous season's fire patterns, and on monitoring data. - c) Establish a burning 'team' to evaluate past burns and future possible burning areas every year. - d) Continually improve the knowledge and understanding of fire in these ecosystems every year. - e) Establish a fire monitoring programme, based on a burn register and making use of remote sensing data provided by the National Remote Sensing Centre, Directorate of Forestry, Ministry of Agriculture, Water and Forestry, or the Bwabwata Ecological Institute, as well as field surveys to detect fire effects in year two. - f) Establish fire emergency procedures in year one. - g) Establish forums with local communities and other agencies to manage burning in year one.